PaulRBerg/ethereum-signatures-progress/README.md

-A collection of resources and projects I collected in order to implement EIP-191 and EIP-712 into [geth](https://github.com/ethereum/go-ethereum).
+A collection of links of resources and projects I collected in order to implement EIP-191 and EIP-712 into [geth](https://github.com/ethereum/go-ethereum).
 Note that this is a WIP and the registry compatibility levels at the bottom of the page will change soon.

 ### Resources